-We would not expect to see insiders owning a large percentage of a CA$8.6b company like Descartes Systems Group.
-But we do take comfort from the fact that they are investors in the company.
-Indeed, they hold US$27m worth of its stock.
-That's a lot of money, and no small incentive to work hard.
+On top of the insider buying, it's good to see that Descartes Systems Group insiders have a valuable investment in the business.
+Indeed, they hold US$29m worth of its stock.
+This considerable investment should help drive long-term value in the business.
 Despite being just 0.3% of the company, the value of that investment is enough to show insiders have plenty riding on the venture.

 Is Descartes Systems Group Worth Keeping An Eye On?

 Descartes Systems Group's earnings per share have been soaring, with growth rates sky high.
 What's more, insiders own a significant stake in the company and have been buying more shares.
 This quick rundown suggests that the business may be of good quality, and also at an inflection point, so maybe Descartes Systems Group deserves timely attention.
 Once you've identified a business you like, the next step is to consider what you think it's worth.
 And right now is your chance to view our exclusive discounted cashflow valuation of Descartes Systems Group.
 You might benefit from giving it a glance today.

 Keen growth investors love to see insider buying.
 Thankfully, Descartes Systems Group isn't the only one.
 You can see a a free list of them here.